anandshaw123/Course-Recommendation-System/README.md

 ## Author & Contact:

-A machine learning project to detect and classify news articles as real or fake.
+A machine learning project to Recommend users to discover relevant courses based on their search.

 ## 👤 **Anand Shaw**